mattludwigs/major_tom/README.md

 in a complete OTP style.

 Another thing to note is the API for each domain aims to hide the complexities of the OTP system and effectively abstracts OTP away.
-In my opinion, good OTP code is hidden abstractions so the call sites do not need to know about process and how those are managed.
+In my opinion, good OTP code is hids abstractions so the call sites do not need to know about process and how those are managed.

 For this exercise, I decided to add three layers: